You should exercise caution when redeeming points with the World Points redemption center, otherwise you might get taken for a ride.

 - Cash rebates under $250: As you can see with the chart on the right, the cash rewards are a lousy deal for smaller increments.
 The 2,500 points required for the $12.50 check means your points are only worth a 1/2 penny each!
+This is really a bad deal.

 - Cash rebates $250 and up: As you saw on the above table, once you hit $250 and above you will be getting a full 1:1 conversion on your World Points redemption.

 - Charity donations $250 and up: Like the cash rebates, once you hit this threshold you will be getting a 1:1 value.
 I just wish there were more charities available.
-As I write this review, the only one available on my account was a Red Cross Tsunami Relief Fund.
+Last year the only one available on my account was a Red Cross Tsunami Relief Fund.
 Obviously a noble cause, but that catastrophe was a while back and right now – as a personal preference – I feel more compelled to help areas of the world that have fewer resources, yet are facing urgent calamities, such as the millions whose lives are at risk due to the famine in the horn of Africa.
 So if you read this Bank of America, let’s get some organizations like World Vision on the list.

 - Most partner gift cards $250 and up: Once you hit $250 most (but not all) of the gift cards give you a penny per point.
 BP, Best Buy, Bloomingdales, Cabelas, Hyatt, Macy’s, Home Depot, Sears, and Walmart are some of the $250 gift cards available for 25,000 points.
 However a $250 prepaid Apple Vacations MasterCard will set you back 30,000 points, so not all in the $250 and up tier are top value.